qnzhou/trianglelite/README.md

 Note that while triangle works with unoriented segments, it is actually beneficial to use oriented segments (i.e. segments should be oriented in a counterclockwise fashion).
-Specifically, with oriented segments, trianglelite can deduce holes using winding number with its auto hole detection feature.
+Specifically, with oriented segments, TriangleLite can deduce holes using winding number with its auto hole detection feature.

 #### Import hole list